ghost-fvtt/fxmaster/README.md

 #### Playing a Video File Between Two Tokens

-You can use the `canvas.specials.drawSpecialToward` method with an automatic speed to adapt speed so that the video ends when the target is reached.
+You can use the `canvas.specials.drawSpecialToward` method with the speed set to `"auto"` to adapt the speed so that the video ends when the target is reached.

 ```javascript